Cajun Turkey Burgers with Étouffée Relish and Creamy Cajun Sauce

 Erin Parker, The Speckled Palate

-Fire up the grill and serve Louisiana Cajun Turkey Burgers with Étouffée Relish and Creamy Cajun Sauce this weekend!
-This spicy twist on a classic turkey burger makes for a delicious entree at barbecues or grill outs.
-Jennie-O 1/3 lb.
-Seasoned Turkey Burgers serve as the base.
-Topped with purple, green and gold Étouffée Relish and a Creamy Cajun Sauce for sweet-spicy Louisiana flair, these burgers are sure to be a summertime hit!
+Fire up the grill and serve Louisiana Cajun Turkey Burgers with Étouffée Relish and Creamy Cajun Sauce!
+This spicy twist on a classic turkey burger makes for a delicious entree at barbecues or grill outs all summer long.
+All you need are a handful of ingredients and frozen turkey burgers to make this recipe.

 5 from 1 vote